-The objection and the expert report ignore the fact that the background EM levels measured in the actual University buildings are higher than instrumentation sensitivity levels specified in the objection, which already requires the equipment to be shielded for its proper functioning (this shielding is probably already installed in sensitive buildings/facilities at the University in order to enable proper equipment operation).
-Incorrect.
-NTA ignores the frequency dependent nature of these phenomena
+The objection and the expert report ignore the fact that the background EM levels measured in the actual University buildings are higher than instrumentation sensitivity levels specified in the objection.
+These already require the equipment to be shielded for its proper functioning and this shielding is probably already installed in sensitive buildings/facilities at the University.
+This is incorrect.
+In reaching this conclusion, the NTA ignores the frequency-dependent nature of these EMC phenomena.

 The conclusions of the expert report on Metro effects are fundamentally wrong – they are based on a static field flux from the Metro, which does not affect electronic equipment.
 Therefore, the comparison made by the report to the sensitivity of the University's equipment is irrelevant.
-Incorrect.
-The report clearly states the metro emission as non static.
-It is the NTA that calculates with static fields from the metro
+This is incorrect.
+The report clearly states the emissions from the metro are not static.
+It is, in fact, the NTA which reaches its conclusions using static field figures.

-The expert's report is based on incorrect data, including placing a higher operating voltage than the Metro line will be using and ignoring other substantive data, and according to its forecast, is flawed and its results have no basis.
-That is a doubtful statement.
-NTA did not provide accurate data and then states that the report used the wrong data
+The expert's report is based on incorrect data, including placing a higher operating voltage than the Metro line will be using and ignoring other substantive data, and according to its forecast, is flawed and its results therefore have no basis.
+This is a dubious statement at best.
+The NTA did not provide accurate data but then states that the use of inaccurate data in the report invalidates its conclusions.

 Conclusions:

-The objection’s claims and the consultant's report are inherently wrong – there is no significant impact on sensitive instruments at the University.
-NTA comes up with statements but not with substantiation.
-NTA shows a shocking lack of knowledge of and experience with railway electromagnetism
+The objection’s claims and the consultant's report are inherently wrong – there is no significant EMC impact on sensitive instruments at the University.
+The NTA presents such statements but does not substantiate them with data.
+Indeed, NTA appears to reveal a troubling lack of knowledge and experience concerning the impact of railway electromagnetism.

-As aforesaid, the calculations conducted by NTA expert Engineer Moshe Netzer show that the predicted effect on sensitive instruments at the University is insignificant and materially lower than the background radiation (expected to be absorbed within it) and the equipment sensitivity values.
-Mr Netzer did not prove anything in the proper frequency range.
-There is no evidence that Mr Netzer has knowledge of and experience with electrified rail systems and railway EMC
+As aforesaid, the calculations conducted by the NTA expert Engineer Moshe Netzer show that the predicted effect on sensitive instruments at the University is insignificant and materially lower than the background radiation (expected to be absorbed within it) and the equipment sensitivity values.
+The NTA engineer did not prove anything regarding impacts in the appropriate frequency range.
+There is no evidence that the NTA engineer has knowledge and experience of electrified rail systems and railway EMC.

 It should be noted that in the detailed planning the impact will be verified, and if necessary, standard shielding will be installed to further reduce EM flux.
-NTA may think that shielding will be the solution whenever necessary.
-That shows absence of knowledge, because it is (to say it mildly) not at all clear that shielding can be done adequately or at all.
+The NTA suggests shielding is an effective solution but it is not at all clear that shielding can be achieved adequately, if at all.